facelessuser/soupsieve/docs/src/markdown/index.md

 [<p class="a">Cat</p>, <p class="b">Dog</p>, <p class="c">Mouse</p>]
 ```

-A compiled object has all the same methods.
+A compiled object has all the same methods, though the parameters will be slightly different as they don't need things like the pattern or document mode once compiled.
+See [API](./api.md) documentation for more info.

 --8<--
 refs.txt